menicgiulia/CPIExtract/README.md

 ```
 ## Further information

-- Details about each function (what is it used for, what are the input parameters, the possible values of the input parameters, what is the output) from the pipeline are available in the `cpie` folder, in the comments before each class function.
+- Details about each function (what is it used for, what are the input parameters, the possible values of the input parameters, what is the output) from the pipeline are available in the `CPIExtract` folder, in the comments before each class function.
 - An example on the use of the implemented functions is available in the notebooks [Comp2Prot_example.ipynb](Comp2Prot_example.ipynb) and [Prot2Comp_example.ipynb](Prot2Comp_example.ipynb), which can be executed in order to test the proper installation of the package and it's functionalities.

 ## License